KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 </div>
 {{% dinobook %}}

-**Note:** to compile these on Linux, you need to pass the `-lrt` flag to gcc ("link with library rt") like so: `gcc -o producer producer.c -lrt`.
+**Note:** to compile these on Linux, you need to pass the `-lrt` flag to gcc ("link with library rt", see the [librt interface documentation](https://refspecs.linuxfoundation.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/librt.html)) like so: `gcc -o producer producer.c -lrt`.
 MacOS relies less on auxiliary external libraries; the flag can safely be omitted there.

 {{% task %}}
 This very simple example uses shared memory.
 Try to find answers to the questions below:

 * Try to find out what these programs do
-* What is the size of the memory that is shared ?
+* What is the size of the memory that is shared?
-* Can a *producer* read from the shared memory ?
+* Can a *producer* read from the shared memory?
-* Can a *consumer* write to the shared memory ?
+* Can a *consumer* write to the shared memory?
-* How do both processes know which data is shared ?
+* How do both processes know which data is shared?
 In other words, how does the consumer decide which memory it connects to?
 * Do both processes have to be active at the same time for the memory sharing to work?
 Why (not)?
 {{% /task %}}